How do I mount an Amazon EFS file system on an Amazon ECS container or a task that runs on Fargate?

 Note: Your Amazon EFS file system, Amazon ECS cluster, and Fargate tasks must all be in the same VPC.

-2. Allow inbound connections on port 2049 (Network File System, or NFS) from the security group associated with your Fargate task or service.
-To allow these connections, edit the security group rules of your EFS file system.
+2. Edit the security group rules of your EFS file system to allow inbound connections.
+You must allow connections on port 2049 (Network File System, or NFS) from the security group associated with your Fargate task or service.

 3. Update the security group of your Amazon ECS service to allow outbound connections on port 2049 to your Amazon EFS file system's security group.